 Dr Greg Kerr

-Greg Kerr studied at Trinity College, Dublin (BA, PhD) and the University of Cambridge (MPhil), and has previously taught at Sciences Po Paris, the University of Oxford and Lancaster University.
-In 2016-17, he held a Marie Skłodowska-Curie Individual Fellowship at the Analyse et Traitement Informatique de la Langue Française (ATILF) research laboratory, Centre National de la Recherche Scientifique, Nancy.
+I studied at Trinity College, Dublin (BA, European Studies & PhD, French Studies) and the University of Cambridge (MPhil, European Literature and Culture).
+Before coming to Glasgow, I taught at Sciences Po Paris, the University of Oxford and Lancaster University.
+In 2016-17, I was Marie Skłodowska-Curie Individual Fellow at the Analyse et Traitement Informatique de la Langue Française (ATILF) research laboratory, Centre National de la Recherche Scientifique, Nancy.

 internal postal address:

 POSE (Poetics of Statelessness in Twentieth-Century France and Europe), Marie Skłodowska-Curie Individual Fellowship, Analyse et Traitement Informatique de la Langue Française (ATILF) research laboratory, Centre National de la Recherche Scientifique, Nancy, France, € 86538.

 Carnegie Trust for the Universities of Scotland publication grant for Dream Cities: Utopia and Prose by Poets in Nineteenth-Century France (March 2013), £1000.